-For more information concerning the schools and programs described below and languages in which they are available, please contact your enrollment office or the International Office of Global University, or visit our website at www.globaluniversity.edu.
-Global University reserves the right to revise all announcements in this catalog and, at its discretion, to make reasonable substitutions or changes in requirements in order to improve academic programs.
+For more information concerning these schools and programs and the languages in which they are available, contact your enrollment office or the Global University International Office, or visit our website at www.globaluniversity.edu.
+Global University reserves the right to revise all announcements in this catalog and to make reasonable substitutions or changes in requirements in order to improve academic programs.